Jez riley French: movere | soundtrack for an unfocused image # 1 | Harbour - Stykkishólmur - Iceland

 About the work

-the traces of some time spent listening in Iceland - to fence wires, lava and minerals dissolving, the ultrasonics of a glacier lagoon and the vlf signals of lightning in the ionosphere (unprocessed field recordings)
+traces of time spent listening in Iceland - to fence wires, lava and minerals dissolving, the ultrasonics of a glacier lagoon and the vlf signals of lightning in the ionosphere.

-environments and technology is flux; this piece was originally composed whilst watching another live webcam in a different area of Iceland, however that one is now offline.
-So, I searched for a new one that could still work with the piece.
-Writing this now (2020) when so many of us are having to stay inside for most of the day gives the entire Acoustic Cameras project a new dimension, a chance to observe a sense of abstracted distance.
+environments and technology is flux; this piece was originally composed whilst watching another live webcam in a different area of Iceland, now offline.
+The current replacement camera a further chance to observe a sense of abstracted distance.

 About the artist

-Amongst his key recent works are pieces capturing the sound of the dolomites dissolving, ants consuming fallen fruit, the Tate Modern building vibrating, the infrasound of domestic spaces around the world, glaciers melting in Iceland and the tonal resonances of natural and placed objects in the landscape.
+Key works are pieces capturing the sound of the dolomites dissolving, ants consuming fallen fruit, buildings vibrating, teleferica’s interacting with locales, the infrasound of domestic spaces around the world, glaciers melting in Iceland and the tonal resonances of natural and human objects in the landscape.

 jezrileyfrench.co.uk